 Here’s the problem: you’re unsure about what Google product categories and product types even are.
 You’ll quickly find that when you try to upload your product feed into the Merchant Center without these point of reference tools, it’ll come back with upload errors and you won’t be able to create or run a paid campaign.

 Obviously, you’ll need to figure out what Google is talking about and what you’ll need to add to get this feed operational.

 Little did you know, there’s actually a taxonomy of product categories (all 5,427) that Google uses in conjunction with their PLA’s to help best serve ads.
 You can find that taxonomy HERE.
 This will grant you access to a downloadable spreadsheet with all available categories and product types (make sure to download the one that has the ‘numeric ID’s’ ).
 It’s important that you have all the correct unique product identifiers in the feed.

-Once the spreadsheet opens, it’ll be understandable if you’re a little bewildered.
+Once the spreadsheet opens, it’ll be understandable if you’re a little bewildered by its content.
 You’ll see a lot of categories spaced out between different columns.
 To help navigate, I like to insert a row at the very top and apply labels to help me sort:

 Categories will be present all the way until column H and you’ll be able to find anything from Bird Cage Bird Baths to Painting Canvas’.
 The trick is, Google likes to have this data formatted in a certain way.
 So for example, if we were selling lacrosse sticks, we’d have to use: Sporting Goods > Athletics > Field Hockey & Lacrosse > Lacrosse Sticks.